 - Save old toothbrushes.
 To clean taps and in between tiles.

 - Put the plug in the bath while showering.
 Then scoop out the water for houseplants or your garden.

-- New.
-Use bath/shower water to flush the toilet.
+- Use bath/shower water to flush the toilet.
 While this could save you money if you're on a water meter, one MoneySaver says they do it mainly for environmental reasons.
-You can either pour water directly into the toilet bowl (the pressure of the water should push everything though the pipes) or pour it into your cistern to use when you flush.
+You can either pour water directly into the toilet bowl (the pressure of the water should push everything though) or pour it into the cistern to use when you flush.

 - Fill a watering can while waiting for tap water to heat up.
 Some MoneySavers also save used water from boiling eggs etc.

 - Reuse kitchen sponges in the bathroom.
 When a kitchen sponge has got a bit grotty, and you want to throw it out, instead reuse it as a bathroom-cleaning sponge.

 - Wash and reuse 'disposable' sandwich bags.
 They can often be reused for much longer than you'd think.